jacklul/pihole-updatelists/README.md

 You can also give paths to the local files instead of URLs, for example setting `WHITELIST_URL` to `/home/pi/whitelist.txt` will fetch this file from filesystem.

+You can specify alternative config file by passing the path to the script through `config` parameter: `pihole-updatelists --config=/home/pi/pihole-updatelists2.conf` - this combined with different `COMMENT` string can allow multiple script configurations for the same Pi-hole instance.

 #### Multiple list URLs:

 You can pass multiple URLs to the list variables by separating them with whitespace (space or new line):